yishnu96/kashi/temples/aditya-temples/uttarark-aditya.md

 Kashi Khand explains that Uttarark Aditya at Ark Kund grants joy, fearlessness, and equality to devotees, acting as a saviour of Kashi, with special fruit for those who combine Kund snan and Surya-puja in the Paush Sundays.

 Pilgrims follow a simple sequence: early snan at the Kund, arghya to Surya, Aditya mantra-japa, darshan at the temple, and charity as per capacity, aligning their steps with the compassionate decree of Shiva and Parvati.
-Over the years, the sacred geography remained constant: Alaipur side near Varanasi City Station, lanes leading to Bakaria Kund, and the temple precinct where Surya’s northern grace flows to householders, travellers, and tapasvins alike.
+Over the years, the sacred geography remained constant: Alaipur side near Kashi City Station, lanes leading to Bakaria Kund, and the temple precinct where Surya’s northern grace flows to householders, travellers, and tapasvins alike.

 Thus, the Uttarark Aditya kshetra stands as a testament that in Kashi even a goat’s steady faith becomes a bridge to boons, and a daughter’s sacrifice becomes Sakhi-hood with the Mother, blessing all who remember and worship.